-At Meyer Van Severen, S.C. we aggressively defend robbery cases throughout Wisconsin.
+At Van Severen Law Office we aggressively defend robbery cases throughout Wisconsin.
 Our criminal defense attorneys have significant experience filing pretrial motions, negotiating excellent resolutions, and fighting for you at trial.
 100% of our criminal defense firm’s resources focus on defending criminal cases, just like yours.
 If you’re looking for a criminal defense specialist, one of our attorneys is surely a great match.

 Criminal defense attorneys Matthew R. Meyer and Benjamin T. Van Severen regularly defend robbery cases and want to help with yours.
 Our criminal defense firm only handles criminal defense and drunk driving defense cases.
 Surely we refuse all non-criminal cases.
 If you face any kind of criminal charges, call us at (414) 270-0202.

 Section 943.32 of the Wisconsin Statutes defines robbery.
 That statute indicates:

 (1) Whoever, with intent to steal, takes property from the person or presence of the owner by either of the following means is guilty of a Class E felony:

 (a) By using force against he person of the owner with intent thereby to overcome his or her physical resistance… or (b) By threatening the imminent use of force against the person of the owner or of another who is present with intent thereby to compel the owner to acquiesce in the taking or carrying away of the property.

 Typically we call these charges robbery with use of force, or robbery with threat of force.
 The armed version of this offense is surely different.